masyl/cook/doc/roadmap.md

 ## Next up

-## Each

-- Test for multi-level "each" loops
-- "each" tag with a defined alias for the item

 ## Scoping and context

 - Multi-scope attribute value resolution using funex
 - Provide a base context for a whole instance of cook through an attribute like "$global"
 - "$root", "$parent", "$this" or "$global" values for targeting scope levels
+- Test for multi-level "each" loops

 ## Backlog

-- Rename filter to something more generic like "call" or "function"

-- How could filter/call behave like a .map on collections ?

 - "$" prefix for non-expressions:
 	$set, $partial $each, $with, $if, $print, $filter, $div, $tag, $ul, $uppercase, $decodeURI